microbit-playground/microbit-playground.github.io/programs/index.md

 Send your micro:bit programs to jez@geekteacher.co.uk or [see the developer page]({{ site.url }}{{site.baseurl}}/developers/) for more information.

+The [cheat sheet](https://cheat.microbit-playground.co.uk) can be used alongside the Python editor for inspiration and help.

 {% include post-tabs.html %}

 <i class="fa fa-download download-infobox"></i> [Download all programs]({{site.baseurl}}/build/microbit-playground-code.zip)